Cessna 172 / 175 Parts Catalog 1956–1962 OEM

 Beyond basic hardware, the catalog details essential finish and trim combinations, outlining specific paint codes and interior upholstery materials by model year.
 Technical data includes the Continental O-300 engine displacement of 2.7 liters and aircraft gross weight ratings of 2,200 pounds, alongside fuel tank capacities of 36 gallons and standard metal propeller assembly dimensions.

 Crucially, the manual documents serial-range specific code changes.
-This allows aviation technicians to verify exact part compatibility for 1956–1962 production units, avoiding costly ordering mistakes.
+This allows aviation technicians to verify exact part compatibility for 1956–1962 production units, avoiding costly ordering mistakes during a repair.
 Remember that while this document provides comprehensive factory data, you must always consult a certified aviation technician or authorized A&P mechanic before performing active service or authorizing flight-critical hardware modifications.
 For further context on navigating these technical archives, see Understanding parts documentation for vintage aircraft.

 Customer Reviews